Does Major = Career?

 Does Major = Career?
 It doesn’t have to!

-In the Career Services office, our staff possesses diverse academic backgrounds and undergraduate majors including Psychology, Human Services, Communications, Human Resources, Kinesiology, and Radio-TV-Film to name a few.
+In the Career & Professional Development office, our staff possesses diverse academic backgrounds and undergraduate majors including Psychology, Human Services, Communications, Human Resources, Kinesiology and Radio-TV-Film to name a few.

 Meet some of our UW Oshkosh Alumni and find out what they had to say about how they ARE using their major in their current role.